 As an Amazon Associate I earn from qualifying purchases.

-- Add the baking soda to the boiling water and then immediately add the nuts.
+Add the baking soda to the boiling water and then immediately add the nuts.
 BE READY!
 The water will foam up right away.
 If it looks like it will bubble over, quickly lower the heat and lift the pot off the element.
-Don’t be like me and let the pot boil over.
+Don’t let the pot boil over.

-- To test if they’re ready to peel, lift one out with your slotted spoon and place it in the ice water.
-If the skins peel off easily, you’re ready to roll
+To test if they’re ready to peel, lift one out with your slotted spoon and place it in the ice water.
+When the skins peel off easily, you’re ready to roll.

 Transfer the remaining nuts to the ice bath and peel off the skins.
 Place them on a baking sheet lined with paper towels as you go so they can dry.